-We have audited the financial statements of Andurand UCITS ICAV ('the ICAV') for the year ended 31 December 2021 set out on pages 12 to 45, which comprise the statement of Financial Position, Statement of Comprehensive Income, Statement of Change in Net assets Attributable to Holders of Redeemable Participating Shares, Statement of Cash flow and related notes, including the summary of significant accounting policies set out in Note 2.
+We have audited the financial statements of Andurand UCITS ICAV ('the ICAV') for the year ended December 31, 2022 set out on pages 12 to 46, which comprise the statement of Financial Position, Statement of Comprehensive Income, Statement of Change in Net assets Attributable to Holders of Redeemable Participating Shares, Statement of Cash flow and related notes, including the summary of significant accounting policies set out in note 2.

 The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union.

-In our opinion, the accompanying financial statements:
+In our opinion:

-- give a true and fair view of the assets, liabilities and financial position of the ICAV as at 31 December 2021 and of its increase in net assets attributable to holders of redeemable participating shares for the year then ended; - have been properly prepared in accordance with IFRS as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Irish Collective Assetmanagement Vehicles Act 2015 and the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Undertakings for Collective Investment in Transferable Securities) Regulations 2019.
+- the financial statements give a true and fair view of the assets, liabilities and financial position of the ICAV as at December 31, 2022 and of its decrease in net assets attributable to holders of redeemable participating shares for the year then ended; - the financial statements have been properly prepared in accordance with IFRS as adopted by the European Union; and - the financial statements have been properly prepared in accordance with the requirements of the Irish Collective Asset-management Vehicles Acts 2015 to 2021 and the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Undertakings for Collective Investment in Transferable Securities) Regulations 2019.